Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650618251/cms/CleanShot_2022-04-22_at_10.03.47_2x_kdyyzr.png)

 Now click the '+ Add screen' button.
 Select 'Blank' and click 'Add screens'.
-Name your screen 'Form' and use '/' as the URL.
+Name your screen `Form` and use `/` as the URL.
 Your screen will now look like this:

 ![](https://res.cloudinary.com/daog6scxm/image/upload/v1650618476/cms/CleanShot_2022-04-22_at_10.07.38_2x_ntc6w3.png)